99Devs/Gozzip/README.md

 Simply create a Conference Code and share it with your friends and you're done.
 Use gozzip to meet and share and collaborate with people from all around the world.
- Gozzip crates a hybrid communication experience for each participant using Dolby's cutting-edge communication API'S. experience for every participant.
+ Gozzip creates a hybrid communication experience for each participant using Dolby's cutting-edge communication API'S. experience for every participant.
 Some important features include:
 - Video Sharing